Bruce McArthur Home Searched: Young Man Found Tied Up Inside Suspected Serial Killer’s Apartment

 — CP24 (@CP24) January 30, 2018

-Learning that a man had been bound and kept against his will inside of Bruce McArthur’s apartment may not bring much comfort to the families of the victims already identified by Toronto police.
-Knowing that some of the victims may have been inside the apartment, bound and kept against their will before being killed and dismembered may not bring any peace to the fact that McArthur has been arrested and charged.
+Learning that a man had been bound inside of Bruce McArthur’s apartment may not bring much comfort to the families of the victims already identified by Toronto police.
+Knowing that some of the victims may have been inside the apartment, bound and possibly kept against their will before being killed and dismembered may not bring any peace to the fact that McArthur has been arrested and charged.

 At the moment, Bruce McArthur has been charged in connection with the deaths of Selim Esen, 44, Andrew Kinsman, 49, Majeed Kayhan, 58, Soroush Mahmudi, 50, and Dean Lisowick, 47.
 He had previously been charged with Esen and Kinsman’s disappearances and deaths, but after searching his properties, police charged him with three additional charges.
 They expect more charges to be brought against him, as they are currently searching over 30 properties around Toronto.
 Since he worked as a landscaper, McArthur was able to hide his victims in flower planters.